webgme/webgme-cwl/docs/Examples/examples.rst

 cwltool --no-match-user --no-read-only --tmpdir $PWD --preserve-environment LEAP_CLI_DIR GC_toxicity.cwl.json --FileInput data/dataset.pkl

-In the following, we show how the execution of the workflow on local machine.
+In the following, we show the execution of the workflow on local machine.

 .. figure:: execution.gif
    :align: center